Ching Ling Foo: Biography

 Ching Ling Foo was born in Tianjin, Qing dynasty, on May 11, 1854, He studied traditional Chinese magic and was a well-respected performer in his homeland.

 During a typical performance, he stunned the audience by breathing smoke and fire or producing ribbons and a 15 ft pole from his mouth.
 One of his sensational tricks had Chee using a sword to cut the head of a serving boy off at the shoulders.
 Then, to the amazement of the audience, the “beheaded” boy turns and exits the stage.

 Another trick involved producing a huge bowl, full to the brim with water, from out of an empty cloth.
 He would then pull a small child from the bowl.

-He brought his show to the 1898 Trans-Mississippi and International Exposition in Omaha, Nebraska.
+With what a 1899 New York Times article had claimed was special permission from the emperor of China, he was able bring his show to the 1898 Trans-Mississippi and International Exposition in Omaha, Nebraska.
+After the Omaha event, he began performing his show at the Hopkins theater circuit.
 When he brought his show to the United States in 1898, he began offering a $1,000 reward to anyone who could reproduce his water trick.
 (This was quite a large sum for the time, equivalent to about $33,050 in 2021.)
 New York-born William Robinson, who worked occasionally as a magician, decided to try for the $1,000.
 Chee rebuffed him.
 Unable to claim the $1,000, Robinson developed a Chinese-style show of his own and recreated himself as Chung Ling Soo.
 Robinson, in the guise of Chung, traveled to Europe and a deep rivalry was begun between the two men.

+According to an April 2, 1899 article in the New York Times, Ching Ling Foo was ordered by the emperor to return to China by order of a telegraph from China to the U.S. government.
+However, an April 26 court ruling in Chicago ruled that he does not need to return to China.
+The ruling was based on his exemption to the Alien Contract Labor Law of that time.

+In 1905 London, Ching Ling Foo was performing at the Empire Theatre and Chung Ling Soo was performing at the Hippodrome.
+In an open letter written by Empire manager H.J.
+Hitchings on behalf of Ching Loo Foo, he present a challenge, based largely on suspicions of plagiarism, to Chung Ling Soo (William Robinson).
+The first was that 100 pounds would be given to charity if Soo can prove: